-As the Renewal Project completes its ninth year, Stanford Medicine looks forward to continued engagement with the City of Palo Alto as the project continues to forge ahead.
+As the Renewal Project completes its tenth year, Stanford Medicine looks forward to continued engagement with the City of Palo Alto as the project continues to progress.

 DA Section Description Summary Activity Complies?
 Health Care Benefits 5(a)(ii) Fund for Healthcare Services Financial assistance for Palo Alto residents SUMC establishment of a \$3M fund that will grow to \$5.6M by December 31, 2025.
 Fund will be used in even increments over a tenyear period from 2026-2036 to assist Palo Alto residents who have self-payment responsibilities beyond their financial means, as described in Section 5(a)(ii).
-Yes, complies - No activity required in FY 2017-2018, FY-2018-2019, or FY 2019-2020.
+Yes, complies - No activity required in FY 2020-2021.
 5(a)(iii) Fund for Community Health and Safety Programs \$4M fund for selected community health programs for Palo Alto residents First and only payment of \$4M on August 25, 2011 to establish City fund.
-No joint committee between City Council and SUMC established to date to evaluate other proposals/programs to receive funding, so no there were no expenditures from this fund other than on Project Safety Net, as already specified in the Development Agreement.
-Yes, complies - Fund activity and balances in FY 2017-2018, FY-2018-2019, and FY 2019-2020 reported in Attachment C. Fiscal Benefits 5(b)(i), (ii) Payment of Sales and Use Taxes Activities to maximize sales and use taxes paid to the City SUMC contributes to General Fund Sales and Use Tax revenues via construction-related activities.
-The City Auditor reviews the Construction Sales & Use Tax Monitoring Report submitted by Stanford Medicine on Yes, complies - SUMC submitted the Construction Sales & Use Tax Monitoring Report on June 30 of each year for
+No joint committee between City Council and SUMC established to date to evaluate other proposals/programs to receive funding, so no there were no expenditures from this fund other than on Project Safety Net, as already specified in the Development Agreement Yes, complies - Fund activity and balances in reported in Attachment C. Fiscal Benefits 5(b)(i), (ii) Payment of Sales and Use Taxes Activities to maximize sales and use taxes paid to the City SUMC contributes to General Fund Sales and Use Tax revenues via construction-related activities.
+The City reviews the Construction Sales & Use Tax Monitoring Report that is submitted by SUMC on June 30 of each year.
+The City submits a letter to SUMC each year Yes, complies - SUMC timely submitted the Construction Sales & Use Tax Monitoring Report for the previous calendar year.
+The City sent their required